-Employer's Contributions
+Employer's Matching Contributions

-The Employer will provide a 100% matching contribution on the first 5% of a participant's voluntary contributions based on a payroll period basis for participants who have completed either 180 days of uninterrupted service with the Employer or a year of eligibility service, whichever occurs first.
+The Employer will make a 100% matching contribution on the first 5% of Eligible Compensation contributed by a participant based on a payroll period basis for participants who have completed either 180 days of uninterrupted service with the Employer or a year of eligibility service, whichever occurs first.
 As of the end of the Plan year, the Employer will provide a true up matching contribution based on the above percentages, voluntary contributions, and Eligible Compensation for the Plan year.
 The annual Eligible Compensation of each participant taken into account under the Plan is limited to the maximum amount permitted under Section 401(a)(17) of the Internal Revenue Code (the "Code").
-The annual Eligible Compensation limit for the Plan years ended December 31, 2020 and 2019 was \$285,000 and \$280,000, respectively.
+The annual Eligible Compensation limit for the Plan years ended December 31, 2021 and 2020 was \$290,000 and \$285,000, respectively.